STAFF and HONORARY RESEARCH FELLOWS

 Currently based in Cambodia, much of Neil’s work, in addition to his prolific research, focuses on strengthening national capacity in conservation biology.
 This is achieved through his contributions to the Centre for Biodiversity at the Royal University of Phnom Penh.

 In addition, he has worked throughout the region on a range of projects including biodiversity surveys, monitoring a diverse range of taxa, site-based management, capacity-building programmes, community livelihood development and awareness-raising initiatives.
-His many activities were recently described in an article in the Irish Times.
+His many activities were described in an article in the Irish Times.

 Neil has co-produced two major publications on the Indochinese bird fauna and is Chief Editor of the Cambodian Journal of Natural History.